If you’ve been injured in a Michigan accident, you may be

 lawsuit.
 In this article, we'll summarize some of the most important of these state laws.

 Like all other states, Michigan has a law that limits how long you

 have to file a court case after an injury.
 This law is known as a statute of limitations, and it affects any case you might file against a person or company you believe to be responsible for your injury.

-In Michigan, you have three years to bring your case to court.
-If you don’t file your case in a civil court by this time, the court may refuse to hear it at all.
-Usually, the three-year time limit starts on the date of your accident, but if you don’t “discover” you are injured until some time after the accident, the three-year time limit may start running on the discovery date instead.
+In Michigan, you have three years to bring a personal injury lawsuit to court against the at-fault party.
+If you don’t get your lawsuit started in line with this rule, the court may refuse to hear it at all.
+Usually, the three-year time limit starts on the date of your accident, but if you don’t “discover” you are injured until some time after the accident, the three-year "clock" may start running on the discovery date instead.

-For injury claims against a state government agency, you have six months to file a formal claim (120 days if it's regarding a defective highway or public building), and two years to file a lawsuit.
+For injury claims against a state government agency, you have six months to file a formal claim (120 days if it's regarding a defective highway or public building), and two years to file a lawsuit if your formal claim is denied or is not acted upon.
 See: Injury Claims Against The Government

 In some cases, you may try to hold

 a person or company liable for your injuries, only to see them turn